plu5/bl-sdk.github.io/faq.md

 ```

 If you do not return True the function you hooked into will not continue executing as normal, which is sometimes desired, but if you do not want that remember to return True.
 If I forget return True in this case, I spawn in a weird place, don’t have any money, eridium, or anything in my inventory, among other things, because we diverted the logic ordinarily handling all that.

+Alternatively, it is also possible to register hooks manually with `unrealsdk.RunHook(funcName: str, hookName: str, funcHook: object)`, where
+* `funcName`: a string of the game function to hook,
+* `hookName`: a name it can be referenced by when you remove it,
+* `funcHook`: the function you want to have called)

+*or* `unrealsdk.RegisterHook(..)` (same arguments),

+and remove them with `unrealsdk.RemoveHook(funcName: str, hookName: str)`.

+It is preferrable to use `RunHook` over `RegisterHook`, since the former ensures the hook is not registered twice.

 ## How to know what game objects to modify?
 * Look through decompiled UPKs, as explained in [the Writing SDK Mods section on the main page]({{ site.baseurl }}{% link index.md %}#writing-sdk-mods)